Kipparis/tutorials/git/README.md

    changes.
 5. The maintainer adds the contributor's repository as a remote and merges locally.
-6. The miantainer pushes merged changes to the main repository.
+6. The maintainer pushes merged changes to the main repository.

 <!-- }}} -->